dylankane/Design-In-Ply/README.md

 https://dylankane.github.io/Design-In-Ply/about.html#contact-link

 - I built this project as a repository in Github using a Gitpod workspace.
 I deployed it through Guthub, by accessing the github pages section of the repository(on the left hand side), where you have the option to deploy/publish it by changing the branch from "none" to "main branch" (in a drop down menu).
-Once saved the project is deployed within a few minutes, and issued with it own url.
+Once saved the project is deployed within a few minutes, and issued with its own url.

 ***